mrlifelesss/SecureDocsRAG/README.md

     *   Verify `storage/` contains Chroma files.
     *   Confirm `COLLECTION_NAME` in `settings.py` matches what was used during ingestion.
 *   **Slow answers**:
     *   The `rerank` node adds latency.
 You can experiment with making the graph simpler (`rewrite → retrieve → generate`) for speed at the cost of some relevance.
+*   Import "mcp.client.stdio" could not be resolved → install mcp[cli] in the same venv as the app.
+*   uv not found → winget install --id Astral-Sh.uv -e and verify with uv --version.
+*   Async cancel/cancel-scope errors → ensure mcp_client_docs.py opens/closes a new stdio session per call.
 ---

 ## 9. Future Improvements